 Shares and bonds

-A €400,000 investment in corporate shares or bonds traded on Greek-regulated markets is another exciting prospect for US investors looking to diversify their wealth portfolio through shrewd investments abroad.
+Investing in corporate shares or bonds traded on Greek-regulated markets is another prospect for US investors looking to diversify their wealth portfolio and are fine with having no access to the money for the long term.

 Traded corporate and government bonds